splunk/public-o11y-docs/admin/teams/configure-page.rst

 To review alerts associated with a detector linked to the team, follow these steps:

 #.
 To see all active alerts, click :guilabel:`Team Alerts`.
 The Alerts page for the team appears.
 You see all active alerts for detectors that are linked to the team.

 #.
-To see all active alerts for a specific severity level , click the severity.
+To see all active alerts for a specific severity level, click the severity.
 The Alert page for the team appears.
 You see active alerts for detectors that are linked to the team, filtered by the severity level you selected.

 #.
-To see a list of active alerts for each detector linked to the team,
-   click :guilabel:`Team Detectors`.
+To see a list of active alerts for each detector linked to the team, click :guilabel:`Team Detectors`.
 The Alert page for the team appears, listing the name of the detector that issued each alert.

-To learn more about linking content and teams, see Link Detectors and Dashboard Groups to a Team.
+To learn more about linking teams to detectors and dashboard groups, see :ref:`admin-associate-team`,

 .. _edit-landing-page-text:

 Edit the landing page text
 ============================================================================

-The text area identified by the team name contains text and links that provide documentation for the team and its links.
-One way to use it is to describe the team’s purpose and provide links to relevant wiki pages or runbooks.
+A team landing page provides a text area where you can provide team documentation and useful links.
+For example, you can use this area to describe the team’s purpose and provide links to relevant wiki pages or runbooks.

-The descriptive text supports standard Markdown, including links that use the following format:
+The text area supports standard Markdown, including links that use the following format:

 ``[link](url)``.

-If you're a team member, you can edit the text by following these steps:
+To learn about which roles can edit landing page text, see :ref:`about-team-roles`.

+To edit landing page text, follow these steps:

 #.
 Click :guilabel:`Edit Description`.

 #.
 Enter your changes in the edit box.

 #.
 Click :guilabel:`Save`.

-A user with administrative access can edit the text of any team landing page.